CREATIVE DIRECTION • GRAPHIC DESIGN • MOTION GRAPHICS

-On December 7, 2005, I was diagnosed with type 1 diabetes (T1D).
-T1D is an autoimmune disease that occurs when a person’s pancreas stops producing insulin, the hormone that controls blood-sugar levels.
-T1D develops when the insulin-producing pancreatic cells are mistakenly destroyed by the body’s immune system.
-The cause of this attack is still being researched, however, scientists believe the cause may have genetic and environmental components.
-So, for my dynamic typography class at SCAD, when tasked with creating a PSA on a cause that is important to me, I knew I had to highlight the rising cost of insulin.
+On December 7, 2005, I was diagnosed with type 1 diabetes (T1D), an autoimmune disease that occurs when a person’s pancreas stops producing insulin, the hormone responsible for regulating blood-sugar levels.
+T1D develops when the insulin-producing cells in the pancreas are mistakenly destroyed by the body’s immune system.
+While the exact cause of this autoimmune response is still being researched, scientists believe both genetic and environmental factors may play a role.

-Some quick T1D and insulin facts:
+Some T1D and insulin facts:

 (1) Only about 5 percent of people with diabetes have type 1.